275 Harlem River Park Bridge

 8) Six-Step Hiring Process: Effective hiring and retention is the foundation of organizational well- being.
 The TNAA six step hiring process includes a written application, phone interview, group unit building activity, panel interview, reference checks, and demo lesson.
 As candidates progress through this process they are observed and assessed by parents, teachers, and administrators.
 This ensures that the candidates who are selected have been vetted multiple times and are a good fit for the school community.
 The first TNAA school (P.S.
 770) selected 8 teachers out of 125 candidates in its first year, and 4 teachers out of approximately 65 candidates in the two subsequent years.

 While each of these elements has been individually proven to increase student achievement, together their effect is compounded.
-By creating a professional team-based environment with ongoing mentorship, feedback, peer review, and support, PS 274 will enable its teachers to dramatically increase the efficacy of their instruction.
-This will, in turn, lead to deeper learning and greater student achievement.
+By creating a professional team-based environment with ongoing mentorship, feedback, peer review, and support, PS 274 enables its teachers to dramatically increase the efficacy of their instruction.
+This leads to deeper learning and greater student achievement.